Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Random Finite Set Control Problem Formulation

 where

 which follow closely to the Kalman filter measurement update equations.

-Each individual swarm agent runs a local PHD observer to estimate the state of the swarm by modeling the swarm as a distribution.
-Thus, using RFS theory, it is assumed that the individual swarm agents form an intensity function that is a Gaussian mixture intensity in which the means and covariances of the Gaussian mixture are propagated and controlled.
-An optimal control problem is set up that tracks a desired swarm formation by minimizing its control effort in the following objective function
+Using RFS theory, it is assumed that the individual swarm agents form a Gaussian mixture intensity function in which the means and covariances of the Gaussian mixture are propagated and controlled.
+An optimal control problem is defined by minimizing the swarm control effort and ``distance" from the desired swarm formation.
+The objective function for this optimal control problem is defined as:

-where $\nu_{des}({\bf x},t)$ is the desired formation, $R$ is the positive definite control weight matrix, and ${\bf u}(t)$ is the control effort for the Gaussian mixture intensities shown in Eq. \eqref{dynamicswithu}.
-Both $\nu({\bf x},t)$ and $\nu_{des}({\bf x},t)$ are defined over the complete state space which include position and velocity parameters. $D(\nu({\bf x},t),\bar{\nu}({\bf x},t))$ is the distance between these Gaussian mixtures which has several closed-form solutions, and it was used previously to define an objective function for path planning of multi-agent systems \cite{41}.
+where $\nu_{des}(\boldsymbol{\xi},k)$ is the desired formation, $R$ is the positive definite control weight matrix, and the ${\bf u}_k$ are the control effort for the Gaussian mixture intensities shown in Eq. \eqref{dynamicswithu}.
+Both $\nu(\boldsymbol{\xi},k)$ and $\nu_{des}(\boldsymbol{\xi},k)$ are defined over the complete state space which include position and velocity parameters.
+The distance between Gaussian mixtures, $D(\cdot,\cdot)$, has several closed-form solutions, and it has been used previously to define an objective function for path planning of multi-agent systems \cite{41}.

-The key features that RFS for the control problem of swarming agents is that it can allow for a unified representation for swarming systems.
+The key features for the RFS control problem is that it can allow for a unified representation for swarming systems.
 This unified representation is achieved by minimizing the RFS objective function, Eq. \eqref{distance}, about the swarm intensity statistics given by Eq. \eqref{dynamicswithu} and \eqref{covary}.
-Thus, it can handle multi-fidelity swarm localization and control.
+Thus, it can handle multi-fidelity swarm localization and control between the current and desired spatial distributions.
 The swarm is treated probabilistically and the bulk motion is modeled which allows the theory to handle large numbers of indistinguishable units with unknown swarm size.
 This reduces the dimensionality of the state while enabling complex behavior.
-Naturally, the RFS control problem is formulated to enable complex distributed decision making through RFS theory.
+Naturally, the RFS control problem is formulated to enable complex decision making through RFS theory.